Meet Our Team

 Senior ABA Teacher

-Phoebe Wong,
+Phoebe Wong

-EA, Admin
+EA, Senior Admin

 Phoebe Wong is a qualified Early Childhood Educator and a certified Montessori teacher.
 Having lived and studied in both Hong Kong and Toronto, she brings a diverse range of experiences to her work.
 With over 15 years of experience in working with young children, Phoebe has made the decision to transition into the administrative field, seeking new opportunities and challenges.